-The General Examination is a formal requirement of the Graduate School.
+The General Examination is a formal requirement of the UW Graduate School.
 Successful completion of the Exam culminates in your Candidacy of Philosophy.
 The University thereby recognizes that you have developed the necessary skills to pursue doctoral research.
-Prior to taking the General Exam, you must successfully complete four post-quals courses and perform thesis-related research, as follows:

 For many students, the General Exam is an important exercise in moving along the continuum from uncritical learning to independent research.
 Uncritical learning is characterized by assimilation of existing knowledge (facts, proof techniques, etc.) and later reproduction/utilization.
 In contrast, original research is an activity altogether different.
 The General Exam does not merely measure your capacity to store specific knowledge; neither does it demand original contribution.
 You are expected to demonstrate preparation to do research in an area.

 Even for students who have already begun to do independent research, the General Exam measures aspects of the research process that are necessary for making fully rounded research contributions required of a doctoral dissertation.
 The skills include assimilation (reading), expression (writing and speaking), evaluation of others' and one's own work, etc. -- all at a level of maturity indicative of potential for independent research.
 This maturity includes individual initiative, interaction with other researchers, and strong reasoning/correlating skills.

 You are expected to develop these skills prior to and during the study period.
 During the exam period, you are expected to demonstrate the necessary maturity and mastery of the required skills.

 In summary, the steps in completing the General Exam are:

 - Find a willing General Exam Advisor (should be done right after passing quals).